-- Gonorrhea screening for all sexually active women ages 24 and younger and in older women who are at increased risk for infection, as part of a well woman visit or prenatal visit. - Counseling for sexually active adolescents and adults who are at increased risk for sexually transmitted infections, once per year as part of a well woman visit. - Counseling and screening for HIV, once per year as part of a well woman visit, and for pregnant women, including those who present in labor who are untested and whose HIV status is not known. - Hepatitis B screening for pregnant women at their first prenatal visit. - Osteoporosis screening for women.
-Women age 65 and older and younger women whose risk of fracture is equal to or greater than that of a 65-year old white woman who has no additional risk factors will be eligible for routine screening for osteoporosis.
+- Gonorrhea screening for all sexually active women ages 24 and younger and in older women who are at increased risk for infection, as part of a well woman visit or prenatal visit. - Counseling for sexually active adolescents and adults who are at increased risk for sexually transmitted infections, once per year as part of a well woman visit. - Counseling and screening for HIV, once per year as part of a well woman visit, and for pregnant women, including those who present in labor who are untested and whose HIV status is not known. - Hepatitis B screening for pregnant women at their first prenatal visit. - Screening for osteoporosis with bone measurement testing to prevent osteoporotic fractures in postmenopausal women younger than 65 years who are at increased risk of osteoporosis, as determined by a formal clinical risk assessment tool. - Screening for osteoporosis with bone measurement testing to prevent osteoporotic fractures in women 65 years and older. - Rh incompatibility screening for all pregnant women during their first visit for pregnancy related care, and follow-up testing for all unsensitized Rh (D) negative women at 24 to 28 weeks' gestation, unless the biological father is known to be Rh (D) negative. - Screening for gestational diabetes in asymptomatic pregnant women after 24 weeks of gestation and at the first prenatal visit for pregnant women identified to be at risk for diabetes.

-- Rh incompatibility screening for all pregnant women during their first visit for pregnancy related care, and follow-up testing for all unsensitized Rh (D) negative women at 24 to 28 weeks' gestation, unless the biological father is known to be Rh (D) negative. - Screening for gestational diabetes in asymptomatic pregnant women after 24 weeks of gestation and at the first prenatal visit for pregnant women identified to be at risk for diabetes. - Tobacco use screening and cessation interventions for all women, as part of a well woman visit, and expanded counseling for pregnant tobacco users.
+- Tobacco use screening and cessation interventions for all women, as part of a well woman visit, and expanded counseling for pregnant tobacco users.
 For those who use tobacco products, interventions are limited to two tobacco cessation attempts per year.
-A cessation attempt includes coverage for: (i) four tobacco cessation counseling sessions of at least ten minutes each (including telephone counseling, group counseling and individual counseling) without prior authorization; and (ii) all FDA-approved tobacco cessation medications (including both prescription and over-the-counter medications) for a 90-day treatment regimen without prior authorization when prescribed by a health care provider, without prior authorization. - Syphilis screening for all pregnant women or other women at increased risk, as part of a well woman visit. - Screening and counseling for interpersonal and domestic violence, as part of a well woman visit. - Depression screening for pregnant and postpartum women.
+A cessation attempt includes coverage for: (i) four tobacco cessation counseling sessions of at least ten minutes each (including telephone counseling, group counseling and individual counseling) without prior authorization; and (ii) all FDA-approved tobacco cessation medications (including both prescription and over-the-counter medications) for a 90-day treatment regimen when prescribed by a health care provider, without prior authorization. - Early screening for syphilis infection in all pregnant women. - Screening and counseling for interpersonal and domestic violence, as part of a well woman visit. - Depression screening for pregnant and postpartum women. - Counseling interventions for pregnant and postpartum women at increased risk of perinatal depression. - Screening for urinary incontinence annually. - Screening for anxiety. - Screening for diabetes after pregnancy in women with history of gestational diabetes who are not currently pregnant and who have not previously been diagnosed with type 2 diabetes. - Screening for intimate partner violence (IPV) in women of reproductive age and provision of or refer to ongoing support services for women who screen positive.